ramamanchana/project-management-case-studies/README.md

 **Real-Time Project Tracking and Collaboration:** Utilizing real-time analytics and advanced project management software for tracking, collaboration, and reporting, ensuring transparency and efficiency.
 Predictive models provide real-time insights into project performance, helping to optimize operations and improve decision-making.

+**Smooth Transition Management:** Using AI models to facilitate smooth transitions during project phases, ensuring alignment with business objectives and minimizing disruptions.
+Predictive models provide insights into transition impacts, helping to plan and execute changes effectively.